-- The unique approach to the assets through open countryside, designed landscape, the semi-rural area of Bridge End and the open aspect of Warwick School grounds will be changed by the presence of urbanisation much further to the south. - The setting of Warwick Castle Park will be compromised by the change in the landscaping and topography caused by the presence of development immediately to the east of the designed western boundary of the Castle Park. - The views of Warwick Castle Park in particular from the Castle Towers (Guys and Caesar's) and St Marys Church Tower will be compromised by a coalescence of development with the Technology Park, bringing urbanisation to the visual edge of the park. - 5.4.6 The agricultural land alongside the park will be changed irreversibly.
+- 5.4.3 The unique approach to the assets through open countryside, designed landscape, the semi-rural area of Bridge End and the open aspect of Warwick School grounds will be changed by the presence of urbanisation much further to the south. - The setting of Warwick Castle Park will be compromised by the change in the landscaping and topography caused by the presence of development to the east of the designed western boundary of the Castle Park. - The views of Warwick Castle Park in particular from the Castle Towers (Guys and Caesar's) and St Marys Church Tower will be compromised by the presence of development due south almost on the horizon. - The agricultural land alongside the park will be changed irreversibly.
 Although this area of land was never intended to be part of Warwick Castle Park itself it is very much part of how the park is appreciated and was originally appreciated by those arriving at Warwick, when the park was originally extended and the current tree belt planted.
-Much as a wall defined the extent of the medieval castle the tree belt defined the extent of the newly created park the clarity of this could be lost by changes to the immediate environment. - 5.4.7 The unique approach will be degraded to that similar to the western approach to the medieval core by urbanisation to the south, which will detract from the original emphasis of the aligned Banbury Road with the park, bridge, lodge and castle as the main focus. - 5.4.8 Although PPS5 has now been superseded, the guidance document is still relevant.
+Much as a wall defied the extent of the medieval castle the tree belt defined the extent of the newly created park the clarity of this could be lost by changes to the immediate environment. - 5.4.7 The unique approach will be degraded to that similar to the western approach to the medieval core by urbanisation to the south, which will detract from the original emphasis of the aligned Banbury Road with the park, bridge, lodge and castle as the main focus. - 5.4.8 Although PPS5 has now been superseded, the guidance document is still relevant.
 In section 78 which is part of the section weighing up the proposals it states: